Enron: Overseas expansion

 Enron, seeing stability after the merger, began to look overseas for new possible energy opportunities in 1991.
 Enron's first such opportunity was a natural gas power plant utilizing cogeneration that the company built near Middlesbrough, UK.
 The power plant was so large it could produce up to 3% of the United Kingdom's electricity demand with a capacity of over 1,875 megawatts.
 Seeing the success in England, the company developed and diversified its assets worldwide under the name of Enron International (EI), headed by former HNG executive Rebecca Mark.
 By 1994, EI's portfolio included assets in The Philippines, Australia, Guatemala, Germany, France, India, Argentina, the Caribbean, China, England, Colombia, Turkey, Bolivia, Brazil, Indonesia, Norway, Poland, and Japan.
 The division was producing a large share of earnings for Enron, contributing 25% of earnings in 1996.
-Mark and EI believed the water industry was the next market to be deregulated by authorities and seeing the potential, searched for ways to enter the market, similar to PGE.
+Mark and EI believed the water industry was the next market to be deregulated by authorities.
+Seeing the potential, they searched for ways to enter the market, similar to PGE.

+During this period of growth, Enron introduced a new corporate identity on January 14, 1997, and from that point adopted their distinctive tricolor E logo.
+This logo was one of the final projects of legendary graphic designer Paul Rand before his death in 1996, and debuted almost three months after his departure.

 In 1998, Enron International acquired Wessex Water for $2.88 billion.
 Wessex Water became the core asset of a new company, Azurix, which expanded to other water companies.
 After Azurix's promising IPO in June 1999, Enron "sucked out over $1 billion in cash while loading it up with debt", according to Bethany McLean and Peter Elkind, authors of The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron.
 Additionally, British water regulators required Wessex to cut its rates by 12% starting in April 2000, and an upgrade was required of the utility's aging infrastructure, estimated at costing over a billion dollars.
 By the end of 2000 Azurix had an operating profit of less than $100 million and was $2 billion in debt.
 In August 2000, after Azurix stock took a plunge following its earnings report, Mark resigned from Azurix and Enron.
 Azurix assets, including Wessex, were eventually sold by Enron.